 The AML Oversight Committee (AMLOC) is tasked to assist our Board in fulfilling its oversight responsibility over our AML compliance management.
-It ensures that we comply with the provisions of the Anti-Money Laundering Act (AMLA), as amended, its Revised Implementing Rules and Regulations (RIRRs), the provisions of the Anti-Terrorism Act (ATA), the Anti-Financing of Terrorism Act (AFTA), the Strategic Trade Management Act (STMA) and their Implementing Rules and Regulations (IRRs); the regulatory issuances and orders of the Anti-Money Laundering Council (AMLC) and BSP AML/CFT regulations to the end that the Bank shall not be used as a vehicle to legitimize the proceeds of unlawful activity or to facilitate or finance terrorism.
+It ensures that we comply with the provisions of the Anti-Money Laundering Act (AMLA), as amended, its Revised Implementing Rules and Regulations (RIRRs), and BSP AML regulations to the end that the Bank shall not be used as a vehicle to legitimize the proceeds of unlawful activity or to facilitate or finance terrorism.
 The Committee is composed of three directors, of whom two are non-executive directors, including the chairperson and an independent director.
 The Committee meets monthly and is supported by our Compliance Office (CO).

-The Audit Committee (AuditCom) is designated to provide independent oversight for our financial reporting process, system of internal control and risk management, internal and external audits, as well as fraud management functions, and monitoring of compliance with Bank policies, applicable laws, rules, regulations, and Code of Conduct.
+The Audit Committee (AuditCom) is designated to provide independent oversight for our financial reporting process, corporate governance, a system of internal control and risk management, internal and external audit as well as fraud management functions, and monitoring of compliance with Bank policies, applicable laws, rules, regulations, and Code of Conduct.
 It is composed of three non-executive directors, all of whom are independent, including the committee chairperson, who is not the chairman of the Board of Directors or of any other Board-level committee.
-The committee members have accounting, auditing, or related financial management expertise or experience commensurate with the size, complexity of operations and risk profile of the Bank.
-The Committee meets monthly and as needed, and is supported by our Internal Audit Group (IAG) and the Fraud Management Group ((FMG).
+The committee members have accounting, auditing or related financial management expertise or experience commensurate with the size, complexity of operations and risk profile of the Bank.
+The Committee meets monthly and as needed, and is supported by our Internal Audit Group (IAG) and the Fraud Management Group (FMG).